WATCH NOW: 75 cows flee NWI farm, stampede miles across major highways

-KINGSBURY — About 75 cows escaped from a LaPorte County dairy farm and galloped several miles on two major highways Saturday afternoon before being corralled.
+KINGSBURY — About 75 cows escaped from a LaPorte County dairy farm and galloped several miles on two major highways on a recent Saturday afternoon before being corralled.

 LaPorte County Sheriff's Office Capt.
 Derek Allen Allen said he was off duty in his police car Saturday when he came across the herd running south in the northbound lanes of U.S. 35 at Kingsbury.